jcrossley3/lein-modules/README.md

 * lein-sub builds the modules in the order listed in the `:sub` vector, but lein-modules always builds them in dependency order, regardless of the order of the `:dirs` vector
-* lein-sub always runs the tasks for each module in the same Leiningen process, while lein-modules spawns a new process for each *unless* `:subprocess` is set to false.
+* lein-sub runs the tasks for each module in the same Leiningen process, while lein-modules spawns a new process for each *unless* `:subprocess` is set to false.
 See details below.
 * lein-modules supports automatic discovery of child modules so that you don't have to set `:dirs` at all
+* The version management feature of lein-modules eliminates the redundant references to your project's current version within the `:dependencies` vector of interdependent modules, enabling a simpler release process
 * Both support a command-line option to specify in which modules tasks are run, e.g.